How to Plan a Stunning Cut Flower Garden Layout

 In one garden bed, I plant seedlings that bloom at different times throughout the spring and summer.
 That way, the beds will always have flowers growing in them, no matter what time of the season it is.

 An example would be to plant sweet peas (early summer bloom) and globe amaranth (late summer bloom) together in the same bed.
-Then when the sweet peas start fading at the end of July in my hardiness zone 8b, the globe amaranth will just be starting to bloom and will take over the bed.
+Then, when the sweet peas start fading at the end of July in my hardiness zone 8b, the globe amaranth will start to bloom and take over the bed.

 planning a cut flower garden layout: sweet peas and strawflowers

-I’m a visual person so I may do things a bit differently than some.
+I’m a visual person, so I may do things differently from others.

 Planning the new year’s garden is almost like a puzzle, trying to fit all the pieces in the right spaces.
 I use graph paper and printouts of the flower varieties I’ve picked for this year’s garden.
 I lay everything out, looking for possible themes and color palettes.

-Keep in mind what the plant’s mature height and width will be.
-It’s important to keep the taller flowers towards the back of the beds so they won’t shadow the others around them.
+Keep in mind the plant’s mature height and width.
+It’s important to keep the taller flowers towards the back of the beds, so they won’t shadow the others around them.

 I made the mistake of planting very tall sweet peas in the center of the raised bed one year, not realizing that when the afternoon sun hit a certain direction, the flowers on the other side of the sweet peas were blocked entirely from the sun.

-Those plants needing to be staked or netted are usually grown together in one bed so I can corral them.
+Those plants needing staked or netted are usually grown together in one bed so I can corral them.

 planning a cut flower garden: all the supplies to plan a cut flower garden